Kotkoa/kotkoa/README.md

 ### Hi there 👋

+A Frontend (React) developer with a passion for creating beautiful and functional user interfaces.
+I am currently working on improving my skills in Python and Vue.
+I am also interested in learning more about backend technologies.

+- 🛍️ I use daily: React, Typescript, Apollo GraphQl, CSS Modules, Tailwind, Vite, Next.js, git Copilot, chatGpt4
+- 👯 I’m looking for a new opportunities [My LinkedIn](https://linkedin.com/in/kotkoa) and [My Telegram](https://t.me/Kotkoa)

 <!--
 **Kotkoa/kotkoa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.